RMerl/asuswrt-merlin/README-merlin.txt

 allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
 This space will survive reboot (but it *MIGHT NOT survive firmware flashing*, so back it up first before flashing!).
-It will also be available fairly early at boot (unlike a USB disk).
+It will also be available fairly early at boot (before USB disks).

 To enable this option, go to the Administration page, under the System tab.